-Device Name Description PC The user's PC. - PC with Windows 7 Professional or WindowsXP Professional SP3 installed - Web browser: Internet Explorer 8 - Printer driver: Canon LIPSLX Printer Driver Version 20.60 User Authentication Server/ Time Server It serves as the authentication server used in external Mail Server It is used as the server for I-fax transmissions.
+Device Name Description PC The user's PC.
+OS: Windows 7 Professional Web browser: Internet Explorer 8 Printer driver: Canon LIPSLX Printer Driver Version 20.80 User Authentication Server 1 / Time Server It serves as the authentication server (Kerberos) used in external authentication and/or the Internet time server. - PC with Windows Server 2008 Enterprise SP1 installed - Authentication server software: Active Directory Domain Services (which comes with the OS) - Time server software: Windows TIME (which comes with the OS) User Authentication It serves as the authentication server (LDAP) used in Server 2 external authentication.
+PC with Windows Sever 2003 Standard Edition SP2 installed Authentication server software: eDirectory 8.8 SP2 Mail Server It is used as the server for I-fax transmissions.
 PC with Windows Server 2003 Standard Edition SP1 installed.
-Mail Server software: Microsoft POP3 Service (which comes with the OS) Simple Mail Transfer Protocol (which comes with the OS) Fax Board Super G3 FAX Board-AK1 Fax Machine There is a fax machine (not shown) at the free end of the telephone line in Figure 4-1.
-In tests, it is connected to the fax board via a pseudo-exchanger. - iR-ADV4045
+Mail Server software: Microsoft POP3 Service (which comes with the OS) Simple Mail Transfer Protocol (which comes with the OS) Fax Board Super G3 FAX Board-AE2

+Device Name Description

+Fax Machine There is a fax machine (not shown) at the free end of the

+telephone line in Figure 4-1.
+In tests, it is connected to the

+fax board via a pseudo-exchanger.

+- iR-ADV C5240